ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 PyAnsys Core team at pyansys.core@ansys.com for the ``PAT``, ``PYANSYS_PYPI_PRIVATE_PAT``.

-Assuming you are already in a Python repository containing your wheels and/or source distribution within the ``dist`` directory:
+Assuming that you are already in a Python repository's ``dist`` directory that contains your wheel, source distribution, or both, you can upload to the private repository with :

 .. code::